docker/docs/content/manuals/docker-hub/repos/archive.md

 ---
-description: Learn how to archive or activate a repository on Docker Hub
+description: Learn how to archive or unarchive a repository on Docker Hub
-keywords: Docker Hub, Hub, repositories, archive, activate
+keywords: Docker Hub, Hub, repositories, archive, unarchive
-title: Archive or activate a repository
+title: Archive or unarchive a repository
 linkTitle: Archive
 toc_max: 3
 weight: 35